galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 and `edam_operations <https://docs.galaxyproject.org/en/latest/dev/schema.html#tool-edam-operations>`__
 elements to the tool XML file.
 This approach is not recommended though, as it risks duplicating the tool annotation work in multiple places.
-- identify the EDAM annotations available in existing `bio.tools`_ entries for your tools: these will include ``Topics`` and ``Operations`` considered relevant for the tool, or
-- if the tool is not in bio.tools, you will need to add a new tool and annotate the entry with the relevant EDAM annotations.

 When picking EDAM terms, avoid `root terms` such as `Topic` and `Operation`, and pick the most specific terms available.
 If you feel like the terms required to describe the tool are